 Form 1098.
 You’ll receive this form if you paid interest on a home mortgage or student loan, paid college tuition or donated to charity.
 Look to get this form (Copy B) by the end of January as well.
 If you do not receive the form, contact the originating financial agency or charity and remind them that the IRS requires them to provide the form by January 31st.

 As part of the affordable care act and the mandatory insurance requirement you will see a few new forms this year.
 It is important to file this or you could face a stiff penalty as the IRS.
-You should receive a form 1095-B for your employer sponsored health insurance coverage.
+This includes form 1095-B for your employer sponsored health insurance coverage.
 Or if you bought insurance from a health care exchange you should file a form 8962 (Premium Tax Credit).

 Form 1099 series (investment or unearned income).
 This family of tax forms is for reporting unearned income (i.e income that isn’t salary, wages or tips).
 It is the most widely used set of IRS forms by financial institutions to report their account holders tax obligations.
 There are several types of 1099 forms, including: